 Department of Human Services.
 MHP administers a Crisis Housing Fund that pays housing costs for those receiving treatment for mental illness.

 U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture.
-MHP delivers project-based and organizational technical assistance (TA), including as lead TA-provider for a national/Midwest consortium for HUD's Neighborhood Stabilization Program .
+MHP delivers project-based and organizational technical assistance (TA), including as a national TA-provider for HUD's Neighborhood Stabilization Program, OneCPD model, and Rural Capacity Building Program.

 Over the years, MHP has developed an effective lobbying arm and advocacy network.
 MHP has earned the respect of affordable housing supporters throughout the state, as well as government and legislative leaders.